brilliantFire/Allen-aging-dementia-TBI/README.md

 The `blog-notebooks` folder has some Jupyter notebooks I made in the process of blogging about this project.
 See [my Jekyll blog](http://blog.vislaywade.com/).

-This project is being used to fulfill the requirements of the Master's in Predictive Analytics program from Northwestern University.
+This project is being used to fulfill the requirements of the Master of Science in Predictive Analytics program from Northwestern University.
 Thanks for checking it out!

 #### ../ETL
 * *'expected_count_TPM_FPKM_load.py/.R'* - Loads data from study website (R and Python versions)